apify/super-scraper/README.md

-# SuperScraper
+# SuperScraper API

-SuperScraper is an Actor that provides a REST API for scraping websites.
+SuperScraper API is an Actor that provides a REST API for scraping websites.
 Just pass a URL of a web page and get back the fully-rendered HTML content.
-The SuperScraper API is compatible with [ScrapingBee](https://www.scrapingbee.com/), [ScrapingAnt](https://scrapingant.com/), and [ScraperAPI](https://scraperapi.com/).
+SuperScraper API is compatible with [ScrapingBee](https://www.scrapingbee.com/), [ScrapingAnt](https://scrapingant.com/), and [ScraperAPI](https://scraperapi.com/).
 That means the Actor can be used as a potentially cheaper drop-in replacement for these services.